 Any valve with two openings is a 2-way valve.
 2-way valves are specific components that can save time and money.
 These valves have an input and an output port.
-They’re used in simple on/off applications and variable flow systems with temperature, flow, and pressure variations.
+They’re used in simple on/off applications and variable flow systems with variations in temperature, flow, and pressure.
 These valves can reduce total operating costs by decreasing absorbed pumping power.
 It also helps in heating and cooling systems at varying speeds.

 What is a 3-way valve?